 There were numerous improvements added to HTTP/2 over HTTP/1.1; there is an excellent overview available here: HTTP/2: the difference between HTTP/1.1, benefits and how to use it | by Factory.hr | Medium.

-HTTP/2 improved on HTTP/1.1 in several ways and a significant overall benefit is the improved page load time.
+HTTP/2 improved on HTTP/1.1 in several ways and a significant overall benefit is the improved page load speed.
 The key changes in HTTP/2 are:

 - Binary protocol – Binary protocols consume less bandwidth, are more efficiently parsed, and are less error-prone than the textual protocols used by HTTP/1.1.
 Additionally, they can handle elements such as whitespace, capitalization, and line endings better.

 - Multiplexing – HTTP/2 is multiplexed, i.e., it can initiate multiple requests in parallel over a single TCP connection.
 As a result, web pages containing several elements are delivered over one TCP connection.
 These capabilities solve the head-of-line blocking problem in HTTP/1.1, in which a packet at the front of the line blocks others from being transmitted.

 - Header compression – HTTP/2 uses header compression to reduce the overhead caused by TCP’s slow-start mechanism.